Simple Data Flow Analysis

 The majority of compile-time optimizations are applied to the intermediate representation.
 Only a few instructions are sufficient to represent the input program.

-• Branch <label>.
-Transfers control to a label, depending on the result of the previous Compare instruction.
-The input programs only have ifs to change the control-flow, but this instruction can be used for any other types of control flow operators, including loops.
+s to change the control-flow, but this instruction can be used for any other types of control flow operators, including loops. - Label

-• Label <num>.
+.
 The destination of a branch instruction.
 It doesn’t need to be a separate instruction, as it merely marks the next adjacent instruction.
-But it simplifies the intermediate representation.
+But it simplifies the intermediate representation. - Call

 The intermediate representation is built directly from the parsing tree.
 Here it is for the example program: